African openbill: Flight

-These storks are smaller in stature than most of the other species in their family which allows them to be much more agile in the air.
+These storks are smaller in stature than most of the other species in their family, which allows them to be much more agile in the air.
 This agility can be observed during their descents from high altitudes as they often perform steep dives and remarkable acrobatic manoeuvres.
-During their migration flights, the African openbill storks will use sustained flapping flight with an average wing flap rate of 200-210 flaps/minute.
+During their migration flights, the African openbill storks will use sustained flapping flight with an average wing flap rate of 200–210 flaps/minute.
 They will also often soar on the thermals when commuting to and from distant feeding areas.
 This allows them to travel long distances to obtain food without expending too much energy.
 In flight, these birds have their necks and head extended and their long, broad wings are spread out and perfect for soaring and gliding on the air currents.

 Predators

-The adult African openbill does not have many predators, although they are preyed upon by the tawny eagle (Aquila rapax).
-The African openbill eggs are preyed on by the African harrier-hawk (Polyboroides typus), the African marsh-harrier (Circus ranivorus) and the monitor lizards of the Varanus genus.
+The adult African openbill does not have many predators, although the species is preyed upon by the tawny eagle (Aquila rapax).
+The eggs of the African openbill are preyed on by the African harrier-hawk (Polyboroides typus), the African marsh-harrier (Circus ranivorus) and monitor lizards (genus Varanus).